shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/burr-ridge.png" width="500" /></p>

-Dinner on Sunday was pizza at _Stix and Stones_ which was incredible.
-On Monday I met with Isaac at Univ. of Chicago.
+Dinner on Sunday was pizza at _Stix and Stones_ which was incredible. <br> On Monday I met with Isaac at Univ. of Chicago.

 <p align="center"><img src="/images/isaac.jpg" width="300" /></p>